PitParkerTeam/MobileApp-PitParker/README.md

 <h3 align="center">PitParker</h3>

   <p align="center">
-    The PitParker app makes your parking easier.From helping with finding the optimal parking for you and allowing you to save your parking in seconds, and friendly reminding you of the extension without having to return to your vehicle.
+    The PitParker app makes your parking easier.
+From helping with finding the optimal parking for you and allowing you to save your parking in seconds, and friendly reminding you of the extension without having to manually check.
     <br />
     <a href="https://github.com/PitParkerTeam/MobileApp-PitParker">
         <strong>Explore the docs »</strong>